dehypnosis/leaderboard/README.md

 extensibility and scalability.

-1. For the testability:
+#### 2.2.1.
+Testability:

-Jest and Swagger has been set for unit test, manual test and documentation.
+Jest and Swagger has been set for unit test, a playground and documentation.

-2. For the portability and scalability:
+#### 2.2.2.
+Portability:

 The app has been dockerized.

-3. For the extensibility and scalability:
+#### 2.2.3.
+Extensibility and scalability:

+##### PlayerStore => PlayerMemoryStore

-Firstly, I decoupled the conceipt of `UserStore` and the `LeaderBoard`.
+Firstly, I decoupled the conceipt of `PlayerStore` and the `PlayerLeaderBoard`.
 There might be a ton of utilizations for user identities and game results in Riot Games.
-Then naturally there might be a single source of user data like a distributed database which I named `UserStore` here in this project.
+Then naturally there might be a single source of user data like a distributed database which I named `PlayerStore` here in this project.

-So, `UserStore` became an abstraction layer for a stateless application which can deal with a remote data source and may don't have a persistent layer inside itself for scalability.
-But here for the demonstration, `UserMemoryStore` has been implemented which implements `UserStore`... to not to go too far :)
+So, `PlayerStore` became an abstraction layer for a stateless application which can deal with a remote data source and may don't have a persistent layer inside itself for scalability.
+But here for the demonstration, `PlayerMemoryStore` has been implemented which roughly implements `PlayerStore`... to not to go too far :)

+##### PlayerStoreConsumer => PlayerLeaderBoard

-Secondly, I made `LeaderBoard` application as an instance of `UserStoreConsumer`.
+Secondly, I made `PlayerLeaderBoard` application as an implementation of `PlayerStoreConsumer`.
 I imagined not just few threads in a single process of a node rather some independent services in a huge distributed system; I meant yours.

 I have heard once that Riot Games has been using Kafka as a central messaging broker.
 I'm not sure about the exact role of that.
-But here I assumed that there might be a lot of `LeaderBoard like` apps.
+But here I assumed that there might be a lot of `PlayerLeaderBoard like` apps.
-So I tried to make `UserStore` as a kind of `MessageBroker`, and `LeaderBoard` as `MessageConsumer`.
+So I tried to make `PlayerStore` as a kind of message broker, and `PlayerLeaderBoard` as message consumer.

+Thus `PlayerLeaderBoard` receives Add, Update, Delete messages from the store to compose a linked list of players on the standard of rank for sequential access.
+At the same time, an extra hashmap composes to directly point to each users by id for random access to any specific users.

+##### HTTP Server

+And finally, a `HTTP Server` properly serve the features of `PlayerLeaderBoard` and `PlayerStore` as a single public interface.

+---

+* Please let me informed of if it is a trouble that I made it as a public repository.